ISAITB/docs-tdl/source/testsuite/index.rst

 The ``displayOrder`` attribute provides an indication on how the actor should be positioned in test execution diagrams relevant to other actors.
 This could be useful to set if you want an actor to always appear first in diagrams regardless of the TDL steps that a test case defines (e.g. to always show the SUT first).
 When the
 ``displayOrder`` attribute for an actor is smaller relevant to others, or if no ``displayOrder`` is specified for other actors, the actor will appear first.
-Note that this ordering applies to actors defined in the specification, not special-purpose actor lifelines that could signify the test bed or the user.
+Note that this ordering applies to actors defined in the specification, not special-purpose actor lifelines that could signify the Test Bed or the user.
 Finally, note that any setting that is made for an actor at test suite level is considered as a default and can be overridden at test case level (see :ref:`test-case-actors`).

 Besides defining the roles of parties in a specification, actors can also have **configuration properties**.
 The purpose of these properties is to record